Mr. Rogers - AP Statistics Objectives

 • no sampling errors.
 Otherwise they both suffer from the same kind of problems.

-1. Explain the key disadvantages of a census vs. a survey.
+1. Explain the key disadvantages of a census vs. a sample-based survey.

-1. State the problems common to both samples and surveys along with potential solutions.
+1. State the problems common to both a sample-based survey and a census with potential solutions.
+W-RUN yet again

 • Response Bias: carefully select and train interviewers.